 In my classroom, we've started a unit on narrative writing.
 My co-teacher and I have taught about techniques for writing entertaining beginnings.
 We've also reviewed using the five senses and specific details to write vivid descriptions.
 Each story will be written from the point of view of a turkey, and there must be a problem or an adventure.
 We did a bit of turkey research so we could pull a few facts into our narratives.
 One great resource is Second Grade Stories' Turkey Talk: A Nonfiction Mini-Unit.
-I also discovered a FUN AND FREE mp3 by Jim Arnosky.
-It's called I'm a Turkey, and it's catchy and full of turkey facts.
-There's a book, as well.

 This week, I pulled out some fairy tales written from different points of view.
 The students read them, discussed them, and wrote about them while I pulled kids to give DRAs one-on-one.
 Engaging and valuable!
 What was on our reading list?

 - Red Riding Hood retold by James Marshall